Ramen shop servers stop a crime while dressed as Power Rangers - NewsBreak

 The employees, in costume, reportedly told the woman to hide in the kitchen while the man began hurling Asian slurs.
 One server, dressed as the Yellow Ranger, then grabbed the man by the collar and dragged him out of the restaurant, the witness said.

-The man attempted to fight the employees even after he was removed from the restaurant — and even recruited another person to help — but was ultimately locked out of the shop, according to the tweets.Mom, tattoo artist arrested after 10-year-old child gets arm tattoo, police say
+The man attempted to fight the employees even after he was removed from the restaurant — and even recruited another person to help — but was ultimately locked out of the shop, according to the tweets.These 10 costume ideas are trending majorly ahead of Halloween, according to Pinterest

 The Oakland Police Department later confirmed that a person entered NōKA Ramen and asked for help shortly before 9 p.m. on Friday.
 Officers soon arrived to detain an individual before transporting them to a mental health facility.